 I am currently studying for an EdD (Doctorate in Education) at Sheffield Hallam University.
 I am interested in reading in primary school and how this is understood and taught, as well as in the recognition of literacy as a social practice.
 I have conducted research into reading in a school in the north of England and presented findings at the UKLA (United Kingdom Literacy Association) International Conference.
 Recent publications include an article exploring the use of picture books and Philosophy for Children (P4C) with Fufy Demissie.

 I have conducted research into reading in a school in the north of England and presented findings at the UKLA (United Kingdom Literacy Association) International Conference 2018.

 Demissie, F., & Doxey, C. (2020).
 Trainee teachers' experiences of using picture books with the Philosophy for Children (P4C) pedagogy.
 English, four to eleven.

 Consultancy : Working with schools to develop reading for pleasure as part of the Reading Allowed project

-Member of United Kingdom Literacy Association
+I am a member of the United Kingdom Literacy Association